 Hoffman, Allison K., "Health Care Spending and Financial Security after the Affordable Care Act" (2015).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 1886.

 Health Economics Commons, Health Law and Policy Commons, Health Policy Commons, Insurance Law Commons, Law and Economics Commons, Policy Design, Analysis, and Evaluation Commons, Retirement Security Law Commons, Social Welfare Commons, Social Welfare Law Commons